 Collection

 The Collection<T> class represents a reactive group of items in the ReactiveModel system.
-It handles loading, filtering, and managing multiple instances of a defined Item, ensuring synchronization with a shared registry and support for dynamic updates from external data sources.
+It handles loading,

-This class is designed to work with domain-specific Item models and their corresponding ICollectionProvider, enabling reactive collections that automatically reflect backend or external changes.
+This class is designed to work with domain-specific Item models and their corresponding ICollectionProvider,

 🧩 Inheritance

-• Extends: Model<Collection<T, P>>
+- Extends: - Model<Collection<T, P>>

-• Integrates with: Item<T>, RegistryFactory, and ICollectionProvider
+- Integrates with: - Item<T>,- RegistryFactory, and- ICollectionProvider

 🧪 Basic Usage